Jalil Hanoon

-Jalil Hanoon Motar Al-Asadi (جَلِيل حَنُّون مَطَر الْأَسَدِيّ; born 1952) is an Iraqi former footballer who is the president of Al-Minaa club.
+Jalil Hanoon Matar Al-Asadi (جَلِيل حَنُّون مَطَر الْأَسَدِيّ; born 1952) is an Iraqi former footballer who is the president of Al-Minaa club.

 Sport history

 Jalil Hanoon played as a forward and spent the majority of his career with Al-Minaa club, He was capped Iraqi League title for Al-Minaa, winning the title of the top scorer 1978, and appeared at the World Military Cup 1977, and scored a goal in Nigeria's nets.
 He also played matches in Pestabola Merdeka 1977 in Malaysia.
 Hanoon was highly regarded throughout his the top scorer of the particular model, has scored during him sports-old 271 goals at the level of local matches and 7 goals in 37 international matches. and sports fans were calls him: (Keegan of Iraq).
 Hanoon is the only scorer for Al-Minaa club in the Iraqi league so far, when he scored 11 goals in the 1977-78 season.
 He is the only player in the league who scored a hat-trick in the nets of two mass clubs (Al-Tayaran & Al-Zawraa) in the 1983-84 season.
 He is also the second player who has scored 5 goals in one match in the Iraqi league while shook nets of Al-Hillah in 1977 season.

 Jalil's brother is athletic too, he is his coach, he's the player and coach Jamil Hanoon, a coach who guided Al-Minaa club to win the league title in 1977-78 season.